EXCLUSIVE-Civil rights groups demand Google remove Trump's YouTube channel | Business

 U.S. civil rights groups will organize an advertiser boycott against Alphabet's YouTube if it does not remove President Donald Trump's channel, the groups told Reuters.
 Jim Steyer, one of the organizers of the "Stop Hate for Profit" campaign which led over 1,000 advertisers to boycott Facebook in July, said the groups are demanding YouTube take down Trump's verified YouTube channel, which has 2.76 million subscribers.

 On Tuesday, Trump's YouTube channel posted eight new videos, including one in which Trump told reporters "I think Big Tech has made a terrible mistake" by blocking him.
-Neither YouTube nor the White House immediately responded to requests for comment.
+The White House did not immediately respond to requests for comment.

 YouTube has told the groups it is considering the demands but has yet to act, Steyer said.
 "If YouTube does not agree with us and join the other platforms in banning Trump, we're going to go to the advertisers," he added.